 • People who display various stereotyped or self-stimulatory behaviours that exclude the participation of other people.

 There is nothing difficult or expert about Intensive Interaction.
 It is a very practical approach to communication and socialising that employs natural and easily recognisable techniques.
-It is theoretically simple and was developed from a model of ‘infant/caregiver interactions’, and therefore it involves the kind of activities through which sociability and communication normally develop in infancy.
+It is theoretically very straightforward, and was developed from a model of ‘infant/caregiver interactions’, and therefore it involves the kind of activities through which sociability and communication normally develop in infancy.

 By using the various activities as a catalyst for social interaction we hope to facilitate a progression from passivity or social non-engagement, through turn-taking and contingent action, to the eventual initiation and leading of interactive games.